tizenorg/platform.upstream.iotivity/Readme.scons.txt

       $ cd <top directory of the project>
-      $ gbs build -A xxx --packaging-dir tools/tizen/ (xxx can be i586 or armv7l, we provide the spec file required by gbs tool at toools/tizen directory. gbs is default build tool for Tizen platfrom, we can refer the following wiki to setup Tizen development environment: https://source.tizen.org/documentation/developer-guide/getting-started-guide)
+      $ gbs build -A xxx --packaging-dir tools/tizen/ (xxx can be i586 or armv7l, we provide the spec file required by gbs tool at toools/tizen directory. gbs is default build tool for Tizen platform, we can refer the following wiki to setup Tizen development environment: https://source.tizen.org/documentation/developer-guide/getting-started-guide)